 Avoid Becoming a Member of a Group Hypnosis Course

-If you find yourself subject to any of the following characteristics, you expose yourself to these tactics.
+If you find yourself subject to any following characteristics, you expose yourself to these tactics.
 The only way to avoid them is the recognize how this manipulation manifests.
 Remove yourself from the exposure.

 The easiest way is to avoid this kind of manipulation is to avoid the source.
 The primary sources are the Abrahamic religions.
 We see this manifest in the violent behaviors of extremists.

 Membership in the group makes you unique, a “chosen one.”
 Membership in the group centers on belief in an imaginary friend.
 And this membership empowers the group to protect the solidarity of the group’s dogma.
-Their leaders use this to justify the use of violence to defend these beliefs.
+Their leaders use this to justify violence to defend these beliefs.
 Everyone outside the group becomes enemies of the group by default.
 It provides plenty of adversaries on which to project hatred.
 Many religions and political movements capitalize on this feature.

 Illusions of Invulnerability